escape-from-duckov-wiki/feedback/CONTRIBUTING.md

-# Contributing to Escape From Duckov Feedback
+# Contributing to Escape From Duckov Wiki Feedback

-Thank you for your interest in contributing to Escape From Duckov!
+Thank you for your interest in contributing to Escape From Duckov Wiki!
 This document provides guidelines for submitting feedback and contributing to our community.

 ## 🎯 Purpose of This Repository